lokeshrangineni/bootc-vllm-demo/README.md

   }' | jq '.'
 ```

-### Server testing via curl (recommended)
-Use the curl example above to test the running server.
-This keeps the repo minimal and focused on server usage.
+TinyLlama is kept as the default to work on lower-resource systems.
 ### Notes
 - This runs on CPU.
 Performance is limited compared to NVIDIA GPUs.
 - First run will download model weights to your local Hugging Face cache.